mage/mage/docs-sources/includes/_Archivist.md

   var topic = 'item';
   var partialIndex = { userId: userId };

-  state.archivist.list(topic, partialIndex, function (error, indexes) {
-    if (error) {
-      return callback(error);
-    }

-    var queries = indexes.map(function (index) {
-      return { topic: topic, index: index };
-    });

-    state.archivist.mget(queries, callback);
+  state.archivist.scan(topic, partialIndex, callback);
-  });
 };
 ```

+With certain APIs you can provide only a portion of an index and search for
+all indexes who have the same value for that option.
+These indexes are referred
+to as *partial indexes*.

 There are a few ways by which you can split and filter the data
-stored in your topics.
+stored in your topics:

-In this example, we have an `item` topic with an index of two fields: `userId` and `itemId`.
-When a topic index has more than one field, we can use the `partialKey` on a `state.archivist.list`
-call to filter the list of keys to return.
-In the sample code here, we use this
+  1. You can use [archivist.list](https://mage.github.io/mage/api/classes/archivist.html#list) to list
-feature to return all items' full keys for a given user.
+     all the indexes matching a given partial index
+  2. You can use [archivist.mget](https://mage.github.io/mage/api/classes/archivist.html#mget) to fetch
+     multiple indexes at once
+  3. You can use [archivist.scan](https://mage.github.io/mage/api/classes/archivist.html#scan), which combines
+     both operations mentioned above into one

+You will generally want to use `scan` for most of your operations, but in some cases, you will find
+that manually fetching the list of indexes using `list` and applying your own custom filtering before
+calling `mget` will give you a better result.

 ## Limiting access